 The vertical gardens on the facades of the buildings can collect, clean and retain rain water.
 These landscape machines provide access to the second ground level and provide space to grow herbs, vegetables and hop.
 These plants can improve air quality, especially at higher altitudes.
 A series of pocket parks captures rainwater and provides variety in the street pattern of the Beurskwartier.
 The pocketparks are small oases with shadow, coolness and the sound of falling water.
 The proposed landscape machines are strongly related to the network of public spaces.
 Besides the functionality of the machines, its visibility in the public space will contribute to reciprocal behaviour.
 People are more inclined to separate their waste, if they can see where its used for and if they can identify with it.
 Hence, appreciation for waste will change behaviour.

-Utrecht, circular public space design, commissioned by Gemeente Utrecht, Provincie Utrecht, Ministerie van Infrastructuur en Milieu en Ministerie van Economische Zaken, i.c.w. marco.broekman, public space design, landscape architecture, urbanism, circular city, circular economy, landscape machines, LINT landscape architecture Utrecht Middelburg 2017
+Utrecht, circular public space design, commissioned by Gemeente Utrecht, Provincie Utrecht, Ministerie van Infrastructuur en Milieu en Ministerie van Economische Zaken, i.c.w. marco.broekman, public space design, landscape architecture, urbanism, circular city, circular economy, landscape machines, Flux landscape architecture, Utrecht, 2017